sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

       -
     * - soft_exit
       - ``False``
-      - if ``true``, the optimization algorithm does not raise an exception if it did not converge
+      - if ``True``, the optimization algorithm does not raise an exception if it did not converge